Smoking in France

+The red ‘carrot’, the official sign for tobacconists in France.
+In 2020, 3,200 tobacco products and 34,000 vaping products were declared in France.

 Smoking in France was first restricted on public transport by the 1976 Veil law.
 Further restrictions were established in the 1991 Évin law, which contains a variety of measures against alcoholism and tobacco consumption.
 A much stronger smoking ban was introduced on 1 February 2007.
 Smoking in enclosed public places such as offices, schools, government buildings and restaurants is strictly prohibited.
 Law officials may enforce the laws with minimum fines set at €500.

 History

 In the late 16th century, Jean Nicot introduced tobacco to France.
 He called it the "Queens Herb" but his name was used for nicotine.
 In 1610 Cardinal Crescenzio introduced smoking to France after learning about it in England.
 It became widely popular.

 After 1650, snuff became fashionable among the French upper classes, including the nobility, and clergy.
 It replaced smoking tobacco, which remained popular among the middle and lower classes and peasants.

 According to Catherine Hill, in 1860, the sales of manufactured cigarettes were almost non-existent.
 The sales of cigarettes exhibited steady growth, reaching daily usage of 2 cigarettes per adult by 1939.
 There was a sharp reduction in World War II (1939–1945), then a rapid recovery.
 Sales continued rapid growth until 1975, followed by a period of stability between 1975 and 1992 (around 5.7 cigarettes).
 Major restrictions began in 1976.
 The pinnacle of cigarette consumption was attained in 1985, peaking at a maximum of 6 cigarettes per day.